How to Decrease Downtime Using Accelerated Database Recovery SQL Server 2019?

 3. sLog –

-sLog, a secondary in-memory log stream is used to store log records of non-versioned operations.
-The sLog is persisted on disk and gets serialized at the checkpoint process.
+The system uses a secondary in-memory log stream called sLog to store log records of non-versioned operations.
+The sLog gets persisted on disk and serialized during the checkpoint process.
 It periodically truncates the committed transactions and preserves only the required log records.
 Also, processes only the non-versioned operations thus accelerating undo and redo phases.

 Performs a periodic clean-up of the redundant page versions.